ASTR 1210 (O'Connell) Study Guide

 larger distance from the Sun!

-- Surface Pressure = 90x Earth's.
+- The surface pressure = 90x Earth's.
 This implies Venus'

 The Greenhouse Effect